tc39/notes/es9/2018-05/may-22.md

 WH: In a few places in the language they can affect entire functions defined textually before the directive.
 Examples are decorators and initializers inside function parameter lists that themselves contain nested functions.

-KG: That's why we banned “use strict” directives from inside functions that contain such things.
+KG: That's why we banned "use strict" directives from inside functions that contain such things.

 DD: That would be unfortunate for this directive.